 Springtime is splitting time if you want another colony

-Spring is just around the corner in Australia, so it’s the perfect time to get started with a new colony.
+Spring is the perfect time to get started with a new colony.
 “Splitting” is a cost-effective way of establishing a new hive and one of the best gifts an experienced beekeeper can give someone new to the hobby.
 Hilary Kearney explains how to do it and how to avoid some of the pitfalls associated with this common beekeeping practice.

 If you have a large, healthy hive, it is possible to create a new colony from it by making what is called a split.
 The basic concept of making a split is that you take a portion of an established colony and transfer it to a separate hive thereby creating two colonies.
 The end goal is to have two colonies, each with sufficient worker bee populations, stores and their own queen.